 The Abbey Church

 The Abbey church of Payerne is actualy closed.
-Guided tours at fixed hours oft he monument and its construction site are planned fort the Summer 2017.
+Guided tours of the monument and its construction site are organized on request.

 The functional and symbolic harmony of the spaces (before-nave with vault dedicated to Saint Michel, nave, transversal gallery, choir and vaults) in harmonious sculpted decoration (capitals, bands from "Lombardie", sculptures of men holding an entablature) and finally Roman (before-nave) and Gothic (vaults) murals.
 The chapter house testifies from the old conventual's buildings.

 In 965, the monastery from Payerne knew a happy development as of its tender with Maïeul, the abbot of Cluny.
 The Burgond kings befor the Germanic emperors covered it with gifts (donations).
 The priory remained a high place of clunisian civilisation, in the middle of an active commercial borough, until the monks' expulsion by the Protestant reform in 1536.

 After centuries of carelessness, the monastic buildings were relieved from there secular uses, restored and finally meticulously studied.

 The primary mission of the European Federation of Cluniac Sites (FESC) is to establish a network of sites across Europe which helped to extend and consolidate the extraordinary spiritual, artistic, economic, political and social influence that Cluny Abbey (southern Burgundy, France) exerted over the continent between the 10th and 18th centuries.

 During this time, the monks of Cluny would fuel the emergence of hundreds of towns and cities.
 Today, each of these places bears witness to this unique part of Europe’s shared cultural heritage.

 Payerne Abbey Church is a member of the Network of Cluniac Sites, a Major Cultural Route of the Council of Europe.